rajpurkarlab/cheXlocalize/README.md

 **Required flags**
 * `--metric`: options are `miou` or `hitrate`
-* `--gt_path`: Directory where ground-truth segmentations are saved (encoded).
+* `--gt_path`: Path to file where ground-truth segmentations are saved (encoded).
 This could be the json output of `annotation_to_segmentation.py`.
 Or, if you downloaded the CheXlocalize dataset, then this is the json file `/cheXlocalize_dataset/gt_segmentations_val.json`.
-* `--pred_path`: If `metric = miou`, then this should be the directory where predicted segmentations are saved (encoded).
-This could be the json output of `heatmap_to_segmentation.py`, or, if you downloaded the CheXlocalize dataset, then this could be the json file `/cheXlocalize_dataset/gradcam_segmentations_val.json`.
+* `--pred_path`: If `metric = miou`, then this should be the path to file where predicted segmentations are saved (encoded).
+This could be the json output of `heatmap_to_segmentation.py`, or `annotation_to_segmentation.py`, or, if you downloaded the CheXlocalize dataset, then this could be the json file `/cheXlocalize_dataset/gradcam_segmentations_val.json`.
 If `metric = hitrate`, then this should be directory with pickle files containing heatmaps (the script extracts the most representative point from the pickle files).
 If you downloaded the CheXlocalize dataset, then these pickle files are in `/cheXlocalize_dataset/gradcam_maps_val/`.

 **Optional flags**
 * `--true_pos_only`: Default is `True`.
 If `True`, run evaluation only on the true positive slice of the dataset (CXRs that contain both predicted and ground-truth segmentations).